blondacz/protoc-gen-uml/README.md

 ## Versions

-The plugin is developed and tested with PB version 3 and requires Scala 2.11 and Java 8.
-Currently it is not in a state which is releasable - exhaustive tests of more protos are required.
+The plugin is developed and tested with PB version 3 and requires Scala 2.13 and Java 8.
+Currently, it is not in a state which is releasable - exhaustive tests of more protos are required.

 ## Type Transformation